majkinetor/au/README.md

 Updating all packages
 ---------------------

 You can update all packages and optionally push them to the chocolatey repository with a single command.
-For push to work, specify your API key in the file `api_key` in the script's directory.
+For push to work, specify your API key in the file `api_key` in the script's directory (or its parent directory) or set environment variable `$Env:api_key`.

 Function `Update-AUPackages` will iterate over `update.ps1` scripts and execute each.
 If it detects that package is updated it will `cpack` it and push it.